yyyyj/Kafe/README.md

 * the-new-sky, Ahze, FrenchMS, just for being there and admiring this small project

+* Tartiflemme, for creating the logo (both .github/logo.png and .github/logo-bkg.png), all rights reserved

 [List](CONTRIBUTORS.txt) of all the contributors

 ## Third-party libraries already included and licenses